Natural. The dictionary defines natural as “existing in or caused by nature; not made by or caused by humankind.”

 Saige and Ivy

 There are a few ‘natural’ deodorants that are popping up on social media.
 If I didn’t receive this product in one of my self-care boxes, I would have also been skeptical of this one as well.
 However, I tried it and loved it.
-Before becoming an ambassador for the brand, I purchased all three of the deodorants, followed the brand online and subscribed to their newsletter.
-When I support, I support.
+Before becoming an ambassador for the brand, I purchased all three of the deodorants, followed the brand online, and subscribed to their newsletter.
+When I support, I support it.

 Not only is this brand a black-owned business, it’s a business created and owned by a black woman who is also a mom!
 So there was no question for me to keep this product as part of my regimen.
 Let’s talk about what’s in these natural deodorants.